For more than 50 years, video games have evolved beyond the scope of our imagination.

 Application: Clinical Therapy

-Pulse!! was launched as a virtual training tool for medical and nursing students on PC.
+Pulse!! was launched by serious game company BreakAway Games, as a virtual training tool for medical and nursing students on PC.
 Students assumed the role of a healthcare provider who must correctly diagnose the patients under their care.
 The game allowed students to apply their theoretical knowledge, the simulation translated the complexities of medical training into a practical learning experience without any real-life risks.

 "In (Pulse!!), individuals, usually medical students, take on the role of a physician or nurse and play through scenarios as one would in an MMOG," said Dr. Johnston.
 Pulse!! focused on high-level critical thinking, diagnostic reasoning and clinical skills conforming to Advanced Trauma Life Support (ATLS) training and Accreditation Council for Graduate Medical Education (ACGME) core competencies.